Bird Food buying guide

 Small seeds, such as millet, attract mostly house sparrows, dunnocks, finches, reed buntings and collared doves, while flaked maize is taken readily by blackbirds.

 Mixes that contain chunks or whole nuts are suitable for winter feeding only, as small and young birds can choke on large pieces.

 All round favourite are sunflower seeds.
 They are an excellent year-round food, in many areas are even more popular than peanuts.
 The oil content is higher in black than striped ones, so they are much better.
 Sunflower hearts (the husked kernels) are a popular no-mess food, and the best quality ones are higher in oil (and energy) than peanuts.
 This food is almost universally accepted and enjoyed by most garden bird species.

 Peanuts have to be grown in tropical conditions, so they are not a natural food for European bird species.
-For this, they also have to be transported long distances, so while we sell peanuts we do suggest to use much better alternatives such as RSPB Buggy nibbles and Fruity nibbles.
+For this, they also have to be transported long distances, so while we sell peanuts we do suggest to use much better alternatives such as RSPB Buggy nibbles and Berry nibbles.
 They don't have the choking hazard of peanuts and, made in the UK, our nibbles don't have to travel as far as peanuts.

 Our suet products are specially formulated to make them suitable for year-round feeding.
 However, if positioned in direct sunlight they may soften or melt in very hot weather.
 If this happens, try placing them in a shaded spot instead, or waiting until the weather is cooler.

 Dried mealworms make an excellent substitute for live mealworms, and if desired can be rehydrated by soaking them in warm water for a few minutes.
 They also have the advantage of being easy to store and less messy to handle, and can be sprinkled direct from the packet.